 If your family members are funding the trip themselves, it is also recommended that they carry with them Bank statements, Employee verifications and/or other relevant documents to prove that they have sufficient funding for this trip.

-You should provide your family members with a copy of your I-20 (or DS-2019 or J visas) and other relevant documents verifying your status in the U.S.
+You should provide your family members with a copy of your I-20 (or DS-2019 for J visas) and other relevant documents verifying your status in the U.S.

-Your family members must prove that they will return home after visiting you in the U.S. So, it is recommended that they carry with them for their visa interview, documents showing employment, property ownership, enrollment in any educational institute.
+Your family members must prove that they will return home after visiting you in the U.S. It is recommended that they carry with them for their visa interview, documents showing employment, property ownership, enrolment in any educational institute.

 For more information please visit U.S. Department of State Bureau of Consular Affairs